2017 Tour of Croatia

 The 2017 Tour of Croatia was a road cycling stage race that took place in Croatia between 18 and 23 April 2017.
-It was the third edition of the Tour of Croatia since its revival in 2015, and was rated as a 2.1 event as part of the UCI Europe Tour.
+It was the third edition of the Tour of Croatia since its revival in 2015 and was rated a 2.1 event as part of the UCI Europe Tour.

 The race was won by 's Vincenzo Nibali.

 Teams

 Twenty teams were invited to start the race.
 These included four UCI WorldTeams, seven UCI Professional Continental teams and nine UCI Continental teams.

 Schedule

 The second stage of the race was scheduled for 123 km, but was shortened due to poor weather conditions.